kamalnayan10/EditSeMajboor/README.md

 - **Object Removal**: Remove selected objects cleanly using Stable Diffusion inpainting.
 - **Content Addition**: Generate and insert new content into highlighted regions.
+- **Prompt Box**: Enter custom prompts to guide inpainting results.
+- **SAM2 Auto‐Selection**: Click on the image to auto‐generate precise masks powered by SAM2.
 - **Interactive Frontend**: Built with Vite, React, and Tailwind CSS for a fast, responsive UI.
 - **FastAPI Backend**: Exposes RESTful API endpoints for inpainting and mask generation.
 - **Modular Architecture**: Easily extendable with custom models or services.